What is a Disparity Study?

 A disparity study determines whether a government entity, either in the past or currently, engages in exclusionary practices in the solicitation and award of contracts to minority, and women‐owned, and disadvantaged business enterprises (MWDBEs).

-Why is the City of Raleigh conducting a disparity study?
+Why did the City of Raleigh conduct a Disparity Study?

-The City is conducting a disparity study to aid the City in evaluating and improving its current programs and to undertake all necessary and affirmative steps to ensure that Minority Business Enterprises (MBE) are afforded opportunities to participate in the City’s procurements.
+The City conducted a disparity study to aid the City in evaluating and improving its current programs and to undertake all necessary and affirmative steps to ensure that Minority Business Enterprises (MBE) are afforded opportunities to participate in the City’s procurements.

 How can local business owners and community stakeholders get involved and stay informed?

 The participation of stakeholders and business owners is crucial to the disparity study’s success.
-The project team will be conducting stakeholder meetings, business owner interviews, sending surveys, and holding focus groups throughout the course of the study to gather information; local business owners and stakeholders are encouraged to attend.
+The project team conducted stakeholder meetings, business owner interviews, sent surveys, and held focus groups throughout the course of the study to gather information.

-You can also share your insights about working in the local marketplace by emailing the project team directly at RaleighDisaprityStudy@miller3group.com.
-Data collected throughout the study will be considered and incorporated into the final report.
+You can also share your questions or insights about working in the local marketplace by emailing the MWBE team at email@example.com.